-To enable authorization, organizations can plug-in their own authorization service to an outway.
+When you want to restrict which of your applications can communicate with other services using your outway, you can setup authorization on the outway.
+To enable authorization on an outway, organizations can plug-in their own authorization service.
 Once configured, all requests will be authorized by this service before routing the request to the targeted API in the NLX network.

 How it works

 Once an authorization service is configured the outway will, after receiving a request from an application, extract all the HTTP-headers from the request.
 Only the HTTP headers along with the destination organization and service will be send to the authorization service.
 The authorization service can use this information to determine if authorization should be granted.
 The authorization service will send the result back to the the outway.
 If the authorization is granted the outway will strip the HTTP headers starting with

 X-NLX from the request and continue sending the request (body + HTTP headers) to the destination inway.